mhpi/generic_deltamodel/docs/CONTRIBUTING.md

      Note: if pytest does not work, try `python -m pytest`.

    - If ruff or pytest report any errors, please try to correct these if possible.
-Otherwise, do `pre-commit uninstall` to proceed with committing your code and we can help in the next step.
+Otherwise, git commit with flag `--no-verify` to proceed with committing your code and we can help in the next step.

 3. **Make a pull request (PR)**
     - When you are ready, make a PR of your fork to the `generic_deltamodel` repository master branch.